GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 # Opening Tickets
 After successfuly registering an account you can open tickets on Gluu Support.
 Markdown formatting is supported.
 If you need to learn how to properly format in Markdown, you can review this [Markdown guide](http://dillinger.io/).
 Depending on your user role, you will be able to enter information for some or all of the following ticket fields.

+Read our guide to learn [how to create a good question on Gluu Support](./how-to-ask.md).

 ## All users (required fields)

 - Gluu Server version